slsa-framework/slsa/docs/spec/v1.1/threats.md

 recursively] to your dependencies in order to reduce the risk of dependency threats.

+-   **TODO:** Should we distinguish 1P vs 3P boundaries in the diagram, or otherwise visualize 1P/3P?
+-   **TODO:** Expand to cover typosquatting, dependency confusion, and other "dependency" threats.
+-   **TODO:** The word "compromised" is a bit too restrictive.
+If the publisher intends to do harm, either because they tricked you into using a dependency (typosquatting or dependency confusion), or because they were good and now do something bad, that's not really "compromised" per se.
+-   **TODO:** Should we expand this to cover "transitive SLSA verification"?
+-   **TODO:** Update the Terminology page to show "build time" vs "runtime", since the latter term results in confusion.
+Also consider the term "deploy time" as an alternative.

 [apply SLSA recursively]: verifying-artifacts.md#step-3-optional-check-dependencies-recursively

 ### (D) Compromise build dependency